Ethical Principles and Publication Policy

 • Endeavoring to improve the quality of the journal and contribute its development.

-• If there is a complaint about the breaching an ethical principle, taking the necessary action in accordance with PedPer’s relevant policies and procedures.
+• If there is a complaint about breaching an ethical principle, take the necessary action in accordance with PedPer’s relevant policies and procedures.
 Providing the authors the necessary opportunities to answer the complaints addressed to their manuscript or to defend themselves; and imposing the relevant sanctions fairly and objectively.

 • Inviting the reviewers to express that they do not have any conflict of interest with the author(s) of a manuscript before starting to review it.